 Catherine is passionate about continually striving to find new ways to help students and community groups engage with the orchestra.
-Her duties at the Auckland Philharmonia Orchestra include managing the annual APO Orchestral Summer School, APO Dance Project and various community events involving interaction with the orchestra.
-Catherine also enjoys programming and managing APO 4 Kids and Kiwi Kapers education concerts.
+Her duties at the Auckland Philharmonia Orchestra included managing the annual APO Orchestral Summer School, APO Dance Project and various community events involving interaction with the orchestra.
+Catherine also enjoyed programming and managing APO 4 Kids and Kiwi Kapers education concerts.

 Yid-Ee Goh - String tutor and Mentor